maelys-mcardle/snowflake/snowflake/docs/examples/add-two-numbers.md

 10 00 ENTER NUMBER ;; Store string "ENTER NUMBER" in Bank 00
 03 00 00           ;; Output the contents of Bank 00 to the LCD ("ENTER NUMBER")
 04 01 01           ;; Store the button presses to Bank 01
+06 12 01           ;; Converts the user-input to an integer.
 03 00 00           ;; Output the contents of Bank 00 to the LCD ("ENTER NUMBER")
 04 01 02           ;; Store the button presses to Bank 02
+06 12 02           ;; Converts the user-input to an integer.
 30 01 02           ;; Add Bank 02 to Bank 01
 03 00 01           ;; Output the contents of Bank 01 (the sum of the addition)
 ```